 YouTube Affiliate Marketing Conclusion

-Starting a YouTube channel for affiliate marketing can be a great way to earn passive affiliate income.
+Starting a YouTube channel or YouTube automation channel for affiliate marketing can be a great way to earn passive affiliate income.

 By implementing the formula laid out here, you’ll give yourself a head start to making money with YouTube much faster.
 I hope these tips encourage you to get started today!
 Good luck on your YouTube affiliate marketing journey!